 2020 UPDATE: Indiana now counts IRAs owned by the healthier spouse (called the “community spouse”) in the initial resource assessment of Medicaid eligibility for the disabled spouse/applicant (called the “institutional spouse”).

 Medicaid Policy Changes for IRAs

 Indiana Medicaid policy changed within the past 5 years to allow a married nursing home resident’s spouse to keep the spouse’s IRA plus other assets.
 The state of Indiana surprised elder law attorneys with a 2018 Medicaid policy change about a nursing home resident’s IRA.
-The surprising part of the new policy is that nursing home resident does not have to cash an IRA and spend the money down to $2,000 if the resident receives regular, periodic the retirement account payments.
-The new Medicaid policy treats retirement account payments as income that the resident must pay for nursing home care.
+The surprising part of the new policy was that nursing home resident did not have to cash an IRA and spend the money down to $2,000 if the resident receives regular, periodic the retirement account payments.
+The new Medicaid policy treated retirement account payments as income that the resident must pay for nursing home care.

 Medicaid IRA Rule Problem for IRA Owners Over 70 ½ Years of Age

 Federal tax law requires an IRA owner must withdraw required minimum distributions (RMD) from an IRA after reaching 70 ½ years of age.
 The amount of the RMD changes each year as the IRA owner’s life expectancy changes.
 Indiana’s rescinded 2018 IRA rule would have allowed a nursing home resident to withdraw the RMDs on a regular monthly schedule without having to cash the IRA and pay income taxes on the lump sum IRA withdrawal.
 Indiana’s cancellation of this favorable policy sets IRA owners back to their position before the statement adopted its short-lived policy.